mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### resourceLink

-Controls how to reference resources in the output Markdown file.
-By default, it uses the relative path of the output resource file.
+If the content references a resource, control how to reference in the markdown file after output, the default is the relative path of the output resource file.

-For example, if the output Markdown file is _/posts/dev/web/vscode-plugin.md_ and it references the resource _/resources/vscode.png_:
+For example, the output markdown file is _/posts/dev/web/vscode-plugin.md_ referring to the resource _/resources/vscode.png_

 ```md
 ![vscode](../../../resources/vscode.png)